aregsar/phpapp/README.md

 ## Running Code

-This template includes the `index.php` bootstrap file in the project root and also include the `public/index.php` bootstrap file in the public subdirectory.
+This template includes the `index.php` bootstrap file in the project root and also includes the `public/index.php` bootstrap file in the public subdirectory.

 You can decide which one you want to use as your bootstrap file and remove the other.

-We can run the example code below using the php cli depending on which index.php file we are using:
+We can run our application using the php cli:

 ```bash
 # runs index.php in application root